4-H Project Record Books

 - Youth receive feedback and encouragement on their 4-H project skill development, leadership and citizenship development, and record-keeping skills.

-Project Record Templates by Age
+Project Record Templates by Age (Word Doc)

 A portfolio is three years of work and record-keeping in one subject matter area.